andybrucenet/openshift-example-bakery-ci-pipeline/README.md

 Normally, you will access OpenShift via direct call to `oc`.
 But, in case of MiniShift or other environment you may need to use different wrapper for `oc`; to handle this, simply define an environment variable that is the OpenShift CLI command to use.

-Example:
+Example to use the normal `oc` command:

 ```
 export OC=oc
 ```

-First you have to login at your running openshift, like this:
+Once your `OC` variable is set, you next login to your running openshift, similar to this:

     $OC login -u developer -p developer --insecure-skip-tls-verify=true https://MYHOST:8443